-Arts and Kindness Mentoring Programme
+Arts and Kindness Mentoring Programme and training days

 Supporting creative pioneers in Kent

 We have previously run two 6-month personal and professional development programmes supporting individuals living or working in Kent to make a positive difference in their communities through creativity.